 Windows 10 Enterprise and Education Editions

 Windows 10 Enterprise and Education users can add an additional six months to the dates above.
-Microsoft writes:
+Earlier this year, Microsoft said:

 Welcome to the Future of Windows